molotovsingh/domaintocompanylegalname/decisions/beta-platform-federation-architecture.md

 # Beta Platform Federation Architecture Plan

 ## Executive Summary
-Transform the beta testing platform from a monolithic structure into a federated microservice-like architecture where each data collection method operates as an independent module with its own database, API routes, and storage strategy.
+Build a new Beta Testing Platform v2 with a federated microservice-like architecture where each data collection method operates as an independent module with its own database, API routes, and storage strategy.
+The existing Beta Platform v1 will continue running unchanged during the transition period.

-## Current Problems
+## Current Problems with Beta v1
 1. Single `betaIndex.ts` becoming unwieldy and hard to maintain
 2. Adding new methods requires modifying existing code
 3. Risk of breaking working methods when adding features
 4. All methods forced to share same schema/storage approach
 5. Difficult to develop and test methods in isolation
+6. Mixing data collection with extraction logic in same layer

+## Strategy: Parallel Development
+Rather than attempting a complex migration, we will:
+1. **Keep Beta v1 running as-is** - No changes, no risk
+2. **Build Beta v2 fresh** - Clean architecture from day one
+3. **Run both in parallel** - Gradual transition
+4. **Archive v1** - Once v2 is proven and adopted

-## Proposed Architecture
+## Proposed Architecture for Beta v2

 ### Core Principles
 - Each collection method is an independent vertical slice